 Add to that the minute the bank was threatened in some fashion not only would all the doors automatically lock but massive, stainless-steel fencing mounted on the inside walls above the windows would quickly unroll and slam down creating yet another barrier.
 The last feature had more to do with the Pinkerton’s fear of too many people withdrawing their money too fast.
 It was those and other security features that allowed Wendell to feel he and his money were so secure in his new, high-tech fortress that he only had one security guard on site so he could save on paying another person the required minimum wage salary, a terrible, government-induced burden that bothered him to no end.

 Trixie rushed into the main lobby stopping only long enough at the information desk to get directions to the account managers department so she could drop off the motel mortgage payment for her boss.
 “Excuse me,” she said to the lady sitting behind a computer secretly browsing internet job sites hoping to find some job that would pay her enough so retirement could at least be a remotely possibility.
-“I need to find Mr. Don Blake very quickly, its vital I drop off a mortgage payment to him.”
+“I need to find Mr. Don Blake very quickly, it's vital I drop off a mortgage payment to him.”

 “Oh sweetie,” the lady said, “Don and most of the other loan managers are already gone for the day but there is one person left.”
 The women stood up and pointed to the far end of the bank where a line of people could be seen standing in front of a small cubicle.
 “See those people, go get in that line and Ms. Sharp will be able to help you.

-Just minutes after Trixie joined the line in from of the one remaining load manager’s office Clyde Dwayne Cooper walked through the same entrance she had trying to slam the door to produce a dramatic effect to bring attention to himself.
+Just minutes after Trixie joined the line in front of the one remaining load manager’s office Clyde Dwayne Cooper walked through the same entrance she had trying to slam the door to produce a dramatic effect to bring attention to himself.
 After three tries, Clyde finally realized the automatic mechanism mounted above the door prevented that from happening and as he turned around after giving up, he saw several nearby customers looking at him as if he was crazy.

-With Clyde feeling his both his manhood and steely resolve being tested, he did the one thing that comes to mind with such people.
+With Clyde feeling both his manhood and steely resolve being tested, he did the one thing that comes to mind with such people.
 He reached inside his jacket and grabbed the pistol grips of his two Bushmaster assault rifles hanging from shoulder slings, raised the weapons in the air and began firing off rounds from the thirty round magazines.

 Through the immediate and intense screams of terror and panic of the customers after Clyde fired the rounds from the assault weapons he tried to yell out the speech he prepared for this event.
 “In the name of all that is holy and good you are all now prisoners of war!
 Cooperate and you will be safe, ignore this holy crusade to free the United States of the evil socialistic minions out to turn every good person away from God at your own peril.
 Be advised you are either with me or against me! ”

-Whether or not anyone heard Clyde’s proclamation was uncertain what was undeniable though, was that Wendell Pinkerton’s vaulted security system went into affect just seconds after the nearest teller hit the panic button.
+Whether or not anyone heard Clyde’s proclamation was uncertain, what was undeniable though, was that Wendell Pinkerton’s high-tech security system went into affect just seconds after the nearest teller hit the panic button.
 Magnetic locks on the entire bank’s door were activated along with the stainless steel fence mounted above the front windows slamming down.
 The secondary events were an automatic call to the Charlotte police and Wendell Pinkerton slipping into his specially prepared panic room complete with a small electrically heated foot tub filled silver coins.
 Not as good as his large tub and gold bullion back at his estate but even Wendell knew that in tough times, sacrifices had to be made.

 After Clyde fired off his initial shots, everyone including Trixie fell to the floor.
 The only exceptions being the bank’s lone security guard and one customer named Carl Norris who not unlike Clyde himself, a man who believed one individual with a weapon could make a difference and be a hero.
 The problem with that assumption was that both the security guard and Mr. Norris lacked any real training in dealing with bank robberies or crazed individuals with loaded assault rifles.
 As the security guard and Mr. Norris drew their weapons and approached Clyde, who had moved to the center of the lobby, the two would be heroes became confused on the actual tactical situation.